KevLeng/BizOps-HandsOn/Hands On - Business Dashboard/README.md

 6) **User Session Query** - Revenue

         SELECT SUM(doubleProperties.bookingtotal) AS "Revenue (USD)" FROM usersession WHERE doubleProperties.bookingtotal IS NOT NULL

-6) **User Session Query** - Booking Total over Time:
+7) **User Session Query** - Booking Total over Time:

        SELECT DATETIME(starttime, 'MM/dd/yyyy hh:mm', '30m'),AVG(usersession.doubleProperties.bookingtotal) AS "Revenue" FROM usersession WHERE usersession.doubleProperties.bookingtotal IS NOT NULL GROUP BY DATETIME(starttime, 'MM/dd/yyyy hh:mm', '30m')

+8) **User Session Query** - Revenue by Loyalty Status - Chart

+       SELECT usersession.stringProperties.membershipstatus, SUM(usersession.doubleProperties.bookingtotal) AS "Revenue" FROM usersession WHERE usersession.stringProperties.membershipstatus IS NOT NULL GROUP BY usersession.stringProperties.membershipstatus

+9) **User Session Query** - Revenue by Loyalty Status - Table

+       SELECT stringProperties.membershipstatus AS "Loyalty Status", SUM(doubleProperties.bookingtotal) AS "Revenue (USD)" FROM usersession WHERE stringProperties.membershipstatus IS NOT NULL AND doubleProperties.bookingtotal IS NOT NULL GROUP BY stringProperties.membershipstatus

-7) **User Session Query** - Booking Value by Trip Destination
+10) **User Session Query** - Booking Value by Trip Destination

        SELECT usersession.stringProperties.destination, SUM(usersession.doubleProperties.bookingtotal) FROM usersession WHERE usersession.stringProperties.destination IS NOT NULL GROUP BY usersession.stringProperties.destination

+11) **User Session Query** - Revenue by Loyalty User

+       SELECT userId AS "Customer", country AS "Origin Country", stringProperties.membershipstatus AS "Loyalty Status", SUM(doubleProperties.bookingtotal) AS "Revenue", AVG(doubleProperties.bookingtotal) AS "Average Trip Spend" FROM usersession WHERE doubleProperties.bookingtotal IS NOT NULL AND CITY IS NOT NULL AND userId IS NOT NULL AND stringProperties.membershipstatus  IN ("Gold", "Platinum", "Silver") GROUP BY userId, country, stringProperties.membershipstatus ORDER BY sum(doubleProperties.bookingtotal) DESC

-8) **User Session Query** - Booking Value by Membership Status
+12) **User Session Query** - Revenue by Purchasing City

-SELECT usersession.stringProperties.membershipstatus, SUM(usersession.doubleProperties.bookingtotal) AS "Revenue" FROM usersession WHERE usersession.stringProperties.membershipstatus IS NOT NULL GROUP BY usersession.stringProperties.membershipstatus
+       SELECT city AS "Origin City", country AS "Origin Country", SUM(doubleProperties.bookingtotal) AS "Revenue", AVG(doubleProperties.bookingtotal) AS "Average Trip Spend" FROM usersession WHERE doubleProperties.bookingtotal IS NOT NULL AND CITY IS NOT NULL GROUP BY city, country ORDER BY sum(doubleProperties.bookingtotal) DESC